Composing Parts for Expressive Object Generation: Limitations of PartComposer Generations

-\textbf{Limitations.} We find that the color guidance applies to the entire masked region.
+We find that the color guidance applies to the entire masked region.
 Hence, in some cases, the font color specification $\ba_{c}$, can alter other areas in minor ways besides the specified part.
 This is due to color gradient loss, also used in Rich-Text~\cite{ge2023expressive} to specify the specific color of the region.
-We highlight that in the example in Fig.~\ref{fig:limiting-results}, where some part of the orange lines appear in the shorts worn by the child as it was also the part of mask.
+We highlight that in the example in Fig.~\ref{fig:limiting-results}, where some part of the orange lines appear in the shorts worn by the child as it was also the part of the mask.
+We find that mask localization is the bottleneck for performance.
+Hence, improving the part understanding and segmentation capability of the Text-to-Image models is an important direction to be pursued across future works, including explorations on new models like Flux and SD3.5.

-\textbf{Acknowledgments:} Harsh Rangwani is supported by the PMRF Fellowship at Indian Institute of Science.
-A considerable part of this work was carried out when Harsh Rangwani was an intern at Adobe Research.